 If there’s any major filmmaker who needs a win right now, it’s M. Night Shyamalan.
-For roughly two decades, Shyamalan has been on a streak of mediocrity that’s painful to witness.
+For roughly two decades, Shyamalan has been on a streak of mediocrity that’s well and truly painful to witness.
 We know he can deliver the goods, and even now he’s one of the few directors who can consistently pull a big audience without the extra boon of a major IP or being James Cameron.

-A good movie is always a win for everyone involved (including audiences), but that truth is taken to extra special heights when that movie comes at the hands of Shyamalan.
+A good movie is always a win for everyone involved (and that includes audiences), but that truth is taken to extra special heights when that movie comes at the hands of Shyamalan.
 Trap is that movie.
 Shyamalan has found a way to turn his usual weaknesses into strengths, and while the seams start to buckle near the end, Trap‘s wealth of victories (among them a sensational turn from Josh Hartnett) make it stand tall as a crowd-pleasing thriller, a genre exercise, and, most importantly, a Shyamalan film in the form we know they’re capable of taking.

 Hartnett stars as Cooper, a loving father and family man who brings his teenage daughter Riley (Ariel Donoghue) to an indoor concert put on by her idol, pop star Lady Raven (portrayed by Saleka Shyamalan, the filmmaker’s daughter).
 But beneath that paternal facade, Cooper is secretly a horrifying serial killer known as “The Butcher.”